oracle/nosql-python-sdk/docs/tables.rst

 ========

-Use :func:`borneo.NoSQLHandle.query_iterable` to get an iterable that contains all the results.
+Use :func:`borneo.NoSQLHandle.query_iterable` to get an iterable that contains all the results of a query.
 Usage example:

 .. code-block:: pycon